Welcome back to the Maldives!

 What countries are permitted to travel to Maldives?

-All travellers will be required to present a prior reservation confirmation at a registered tourist establishment along with a negative PCR test upon arrival.
+All travellers will be required to present a prior reservation confirmation at a registered tourist establishment along with a negative PCR test not more than 96 hours before arrival.
 Should you wish to travel between islands, you will need to obtain prior approval from the Ministry of Tourism.

-To ensure the safety of all, HPA has made it a mandatory requirement for all tourists (including those who have completed the prescribed dose(s) of a Covid-19 vaccine) to present a negative result for a Nucleic Acid Test (PCR test) for Covid-19 on arrival.
+To ensure the safety of all, HPA has made it a mandatory requirement for all tourists (including those who have completed the prescribed dose(s) of a Covid-19 vaccine) to present a negative result for a Nucleic Acid Test (PCR test) for Covid-19 not more than 96 hours before arrival.

 What are the protocols for travelling to the Maldives?